-CrossHope Chapel is a small church fellowship, but we are also a hub and training incubator for helping Bible believing Christians start house church gatherings in our area and beyond.
+CrossHope Chapel is a small church fellowship, but we are also a hub and training incubator for helping Bible believing Christians start house church gatherings in our Gulf Coast area and beyond.

-A house church is a small group gathering held on a regular schedule, sometimes called a micro church, organic church, small group church, or any type of pastoral care community that serves as a primary spiritual assembly.
+A house church is a small group gathering held on a regular schedule, sometimes called a micro church, organic church, simple church, or any type of pastoral care community that serves as a primary spiritual assembly.

-We are using the term “house church” here because it reflects the value of meeting in Christian community at your own location, as compared to having to go to a special designated location.
+We are using the term “house church” here because it reflects the value of individual souls and meeting in Christian community at your own home or location, as compared to having to go to a special designated religious building.